suchitakunghatkar/Hospital-Data-Analysis-SQL/README.md

 - Are there any records where the discharge date is earlier than the admission date?

 ## 💡 Key Insights

 Based on the SQL analysis, the following key insights were identified:

-- **[Hospital Name]** recorded the highest total patient volume.
-- **[Hospital Name]** had the highest total medical expenses.
-- **[Department Name]** recorded the highest total medical expenses.
-- The **[Hospital Name + Department Name]** combination had the highest total medical expenses.
-- **[Hospital Name]** had the highest patient-to-doctor ratio, indicating a comparatively higher recorded workload.
-- Several records had medical expenses higher than the overall average medical expense.
-- The monthly analysis identified variations in patient volume and medical expenses over time.
-- Records with a length of stay greater than the overall average were identified for further analysis.
-- Data quality checks were performed to identify records where the discharge date was earlier than the admission date.

-## 💡 Key Insights

-Based on the SQL analysis, the following key insights were identified: